 - Pragmatic Adaptation: Thoros's original mission was apparently to convert Robert, not Aerys as in the books, which saves anyone the trouble of having to explain how the latter wasn't always quite so obviously insane.

-- Red Shirt Army: The Wildling's expedition to attack Castle Black consists of Thormund, Orell, Jon Snow, Ygritte, and twenty unnamed characters, eight of whom fall to their deaths while climbing the wall.
+- Red Shirt Army: The Wildling's expedition to attack Castle Black consists of Tormund, Orell, Jon Snow, Ygritte, and twenty unnamed characters, six of whom fall to their deaths while climbing the wall.

 - Refuge in Audacity: The only explanation for Olenna getting away with openly asking Tywin if he ever engaged in any gay behavior (even suggesting he engaged in it with his cousins) before very pointedly talking about how while homosexuality is more tolerated in the Reach, siblings having sex is decidedly not.